ossec/ossec-docs/docs/programs/agent_control.rst

 The agent_control tool allows you to query and get information from any agent you have configured on your server and it also allows you to restart (run now) the syscheck/rootcheck scan on any agent.

-Enabling active response will be necessary to start scans remotely and possibly other functions.
+Enabling `active response <../manual/ar/index.html>`_ will be necessary to start scans remotely and possibly other functions.

 agent_control argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~